JingHuaMan/tiantianqipai/README.md

 # tiantiandoudizhu
-project for OOAD, a card game
+project for OOAD course, a card game platform